New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Fix bug encountered making Bible verse highlighting more robust
 - When ":" before or after a number and it's not part of a Bible verse show as invalid

+### 0.2.0

+- Add back shown Latin principal words in italic as was also done by Potts.
+This time the search pattern is more robust than the previous attempt.
+- Added support for subsections quarter and third, in addition to half.
+- Account for Adversaria sections that start with characters like 3/.
+- Don't show an error if a @<section-num> is followed by a ")".

 ## Extension Development

 Development of the extension can be done as follows: